 1. Volunteer Event at the Greater Vancouver Food Bank

-The Greater Vancouver Food bank is only 15 minutes from the downtown core and they welcome volunteers to their distribution depot to help sort the many thousands of pounds of food that they receive.
-Past volunteer groups have advised how much they enjoyed the opportunity to work together as a team and give back to this worthwhile cause.
-The Food bank is receptive to groups of 10 to 50 for volunteer opportunities for 3 or 4 hours shifts and their warehouse is located 10 minutes for the Vancouver Convention Centre.
-The Food Bank provides instruction and an outline of how their operation manages to feed over 25,000 people each week.
+Only 15 minutes from downtown hotels and the convention centre, the Greater Vancouver Food Bank welcomes visiting groups of volunteers to their distribution depot to help sort the thousands of pounds of food that they receive.
+Past groups have told us how much they enjoyed the opportunity to work together as a team while giving back to this worthwhile cause.
+The Food Bank accepts groups of 10 to 50 for volunteer opportunities, for 3 or 4 hours shifts.
+They provide groups with instruction and an outline of how their operation manages to feed over 25,000 people each week.

 2. Volunteer with Evergreen - Can you dig it?